the-draupnir-project/Draupnir/README.md

 The second is to protect your community by applying policies from community curated policy lists, for example the [community moderation effort](https://matrix.to/#/#community-moderation-effort-bl:neko.dev), to your rooms around the clock.
-This means that communities can warn and protect each other of known threats
+This means that communities can warn and protect each other of known threats.

 Draupnir also includes a series of protections that can be enabled that might help you in some scenarios.